-Vanilla Cupcakes with Vanilla Frosting are super moist, light, and fluffy cupcakes packed with vanilla flavor.
-A simple classic recipe for perfect cupcakes!
+Vanilla Cupcakes with Vanilla Frosting are moist, light, and fluffy cupcakes packed with vanilla.
+A classic recipe for perfect cupcakes!

 While it’s commonly found in baking recipes, vanilla is anything but common.
 The second most expensive spice, vanilla sometimes gets a bad wrap as boring and that couldn’t be farther from the truth!
 Vanilla is complex, both sweet and slightly bitter, with smoky and floral notes.
 It pairs well with almost everything but it’s also delicious on it’s own.
 Use this classic vanilla batter as a base to more flavors or enjoy the simple perfection of warm sweet vanilla.